• Art Magazine

 What characterizes the Gothic architectural style?

-You have certainly visited a Gothic church and were fascinated by your impressive architecture.
-But how exactly was this architectural art developed and which techniques were used?
+You have certainly visited a Gothic church before and were fascinated by its impressive architecture.
+But how exactly was this architectural style developed and what techniques were used in the process?

 High vaults, pointed arches and filigree decorations are characteristic of this construction .
 In order to implement these constructions, new techniques such as the cruess vault and the buttress developed.

-glass windows and rosettes also contributed to the beauty and brightness of the Gothic churches.
+The use of stained glass windows and rose windows also contributed to the beauty and brightness of Gothic churches.

 This video is integrated in the extended Privacy mode of YouTube, which blocks the setting of YouTube cookies until a active click on playback is made.
 By clicking on the reproduction button, you grant your consent in the fact that YouTube sets cookies on the end device you use, which can also serve an analysis of usage behavior for market research and marketing purposes.
 You can find more information about the cookie use by YouTube in the Google cookie policy at https://policies.google.com/technologies/types?hl=de.